polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ```

 Where:
-- `attempt`: index used to keep track of the number of tickets generated by a single authority.
+- `attempt`: Index associated to the ticket.
 - `extra`: additional data for user-defined applications.
-- `signature`: ring signature of the other envelope data.
+- `signature`: ring signature of the envelope data.

-Ticket envelope data must be signed using the Bandersnatch Ring VRF flavor ([5.4.2](#542-ring-vrf-interface)).
+The envelope data must be signed using Bandersnatch Ring VRF ([5.4.2](#542-ring-vrf-interface)).

 ```rust
     let signature = ring_vrf_sign(